altruios/namshubettulpa/public/namshubettulpa/chapters/another-plan.md

 ~The direction The Way Out was growing was towards the lip of the cave~ "AD_R::Quickly now!"
 *Jochek threw the gas-mask toward the entrance of the cave.
-The Way Out grew to an orb, floating forward* *Chainsaws that touched The Way Out fell inside out into nothing* ~The Way Out had grown to a size they could all fit behind comfortably~ *The Way Out floated forward, slowing, then stopped next to the cave wall*
+The Way Out grew to an orb, floating forward, growing larger as it did so* *Chainsaws that touched The Way Out fell inside out into nothing* ~The Way Out had grown to a size they could all fit behind comfortably~ *The Way Out floated forward, slowing, then stopped next to the cave wall*